 Professor Adrian Walters joined Chicago-Kent in 2011.
-He teaches Contracts, Bankruptcy, International Bankruptcy, and a range of other commercial law subjects.
-Born and raised in Nottingham in the United Kingdom, Professor Walters earned his bachelor's degree from Cambridge University (1989) and a graduate diploma in law from Nottingham Trent University (1990).
-He practiced as a Solicitor of the Senior Courts of England and Wales between 1991 and 1994 at the law firm of Eking Manning, which later merged with Geldards LLP.
+He teaches Contracts, Bankruptcy, Secured Transactions, and a range of other commercial law subjects.
+Born and raised in Nottingham in the United Kingdom, Professor Walters earned his bachelor's degree from Cambridge University (1989) and a graduate diploma in law from Nottingham Trent University (1990), before going on to practice law as a Solicitor of the Senior Courts of England and Wales.

 Professor Walters has published widely in the areas of bankruptcy law and general corporate and commercial law.
-He is co-author of Directors' Disqualification and Insolvency Restrictions (Sweet & Maxwell, 3d ed.
-2010) (with M. Davis-White Q.C.), a leading treatise on the U.K.'s Company Directors Disqualification Act of 1986.
-His articles, notes and reviews have appeared in journals including American Bankruptcy Law Journal, European Company and Financial Law Review, International Insolvency Review, Journal of Corporate Law Studies, Law Quarterly Review, and Lloyd's Maritime and Commercial Law Quarterly.
-He is a past general editor of the Nottingham Law Journal and is a current editor of Company Lawyer, International Insolvency Review, and Global Restructuring Review.
+His articles, notes and reviews have appeared in journals including American Bankruptcy Law Journal, European Business Organization Law Review, International Insolvency Review, Journal of Corporate Law Studies, Law Quarterly Review, and Lloyd's Maritime and Commercial Law Quarterly.
+He is a past general editor of the Nottingham Law Journal and is a current editor of International Insolvency Review and Global Restructuring Review.

 He is a Fellow of the American College of Bankruptcy, a member of the International Insolvency Institute, and an honorary academic member of the U.K.'s Chancery Bar Association.
 He has served as an INSOL scholar at INSOL International, a global umbrella organization for national associations of accountants and lawyers focusing on bankruptcy and restructuring.
 He was the academic member of the U.K. Insolvency Service's Policy Evaluation Group between 2005 and 2011.

-He twice won Chicago-Kent's Student Bar Association Professor of the Year (2014–15 and 2016–17) and won the Chicago-Kent College of Law Excellence in Teaching Award (2018) and IIT's Michael J. Graff Teaching and Advising Innovation Award (2021).
+He is twice winner of Chicago-Kent's Student Bar Association Professor of the Year (2014–15 and 2016–17), and a winner of the Chicago-Kent College of Law Excellence in Teaching Award (2018) and IIT's Michael J. Graff Teaching and Advising Innovation Award (2021).

 In 2020, Walters was named to the inaugural Lawdragon 500 Leading U.S. Bankruptcy & Restructuring Lawyers list.